Last updated: 2026-04-20

 Should You Buy the 2020 Nissan Sentra?

-The 2020 Nissan Sentra scores 71/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 71/100, the 2020 Nissan Sentra lands in "Good" territory — acceptable, but not class-leading.
 As a first-year redesign, early-adopter issues are common.

-A pre-purchase inspection is recommended for used examples, with particular attention to steering (52).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to steering (52).
+An extended warranty is worth pricing out.

 Compared to the 2021 Nissan Sentra, which scored 5 points higher.
 See also the 2019 Nissan Sentra for an earlier comparison.